Hermann Buhl: Nanga Parbat

-Experienced climbers, upon hearing later of Buhl's near-death climb, faulted him for making the attempt solo.
-Regardless, his monumental efforts, along with spending the night standing on a tiny pedestal too small to squat upon, untethered, on the edge of a 60-degree ice slope, have become mountaineering legend.
+Buhl is the only mountaineer to have made the first ascent of an eight-thousander solo, which he achieved on his initial visit to the Greater Ranges.
+His monumental efforts, which included spending the night standing untethered on a tiny pedestal too small to squat upon on the edge of a 60-degree ice slope, have become mountaineering legend, described by Bonington as "a magnificent achievement".